RedSkuII/HM-Resource-Tracker/README.md

 5. Configure bot channels, roles, and bonus settings
 6. Go to **Resources** page and select your in-game guild to start tracking

-**Multi-Server Configuration:**
+**Multi-Server & Multi-Guild Configuration:**
 - Each Discord server owner/admin can independently configure their bot settings
-- Each Discord server links to ONE in-game guild (1:1 relationship)
+- **One Discord server can manage MULTIPLE in-game guilds**
-- Each in-game guild can only be linked to ONE Discord server
+- **Each in-game guild can only belong to ONE Discord server** (prevents conflicts)
-- This ensures clear ownership and prevents configuration conflicts
+- Guilds on the same Discord server are completely separate from each other
-- Resources are tracked separately per in-game guild
+- Resources, leaderboards, and activity logs are tracked separately per guild
-- Leaderboards and activity logs are guild-specific
+- Switch between guilds using the guild selector dropdown

 **Guild Dropdown Behavior:**
 - The system automatically retries if guilds don't load immediately